-Initially, teaching staff will support young people through differentiated learning and Quality First Teaching.
+Initially, teaching staff will support young people through quality first, adaptive teaching.
 Subject teachers are responsible for maximising progress in their academic area.
-Following further assessment, should additional support be required, a plan will be discussed between you and the SENCo which will be shared with all staff working with that individual.
+Following further assessment, should additional support be required, a plan will be discussed between you and the SENDCo which will be shared with all staff working with that individual.
 The plan will be monitored regularly.
 Assessment of needs forms the next stage of the planning.

 For learners who require additional support, a team of Teaching Assistants (TAs) provide in class support.
-This is often shared between learners.
-As far as possible, learners stay in the classroom but sometimes it is necessary to withdraw them for individual/small group intervention, e.g. to develop literacy/numeracy skills, speech and language skills, social skills or emotional wellbeing.
+This is often shared between students.
+As far as possible, students stay in the classroom but sometimes it is necessary to withdraw them for individual/small group intervention, e.g. to develop literacy/numeracy skills, speech and language skills, social skills or emotional wellbeing.
 Programmes are delivered by trained TAs.
 Some teachers and TAs also provide before and after school support in targeted areas, such as homework.
-The work of the TAs is allocated and monitored by the SENCo.
+The work of the TAs is allocated and monitored by the SENDCo.
 Progress of learners is reviewed at regular intervals.

-The Oak Suite is the base for the Support and Inclusion Department.
-It provides a safe, calm learning environment for a range of learners with additional needs.
-The Oak Suite is staffed by a team of specialist teachers and teaching assistants, led by the SENCO.
-The key purposes of the Oak Suite are:
+The Ancora Centre is the base for the Support Department.
+It provides a safe, calm learning environment for a range of students with additional needs.
+Ancora is staffed by a team of specialist teachers and teaching assistants, led by the SENDCO.
+The key purposes of Ancora are:

-- To provide additional lessons in literacy and numeracy as part of the curriculum for targeted students, taught by specialist teachers, to develop basic skills. - To provide additional spoken and written English lessons for our EAL students. - To provide a safe, quiet place in a nurturing environment at break and lunchtimes for students who may find break and lunch in the main building overwhelming.
+• To provide additional lessons in literacy and numeracy as part of the curriculum for targeted students, taught by specialist teachers, to develop basic skills.

-- To support students who may need a temporarily or permanently reduced timetable - To provide a base for external specialists for individual assessments and meetings with parents/carers, facilitating effective communication between partner professionals and school staff
+- To provide additional spoken and written English lessons for our EAL students. - To provide a safe, quiet place in a nurturing environment at break and lunchtimes for students who may find break and lunch in the main building overwhelming. - To support students who may need a temporarily or permanently reduced timetable - To provide a base for external specialists for individual assessments and meetings with parents/carers, facilitating effective communication between partner professionals and school staff

-Where a young person needs highly individualised support an Individual Learning Plan will be written.
+Students who have an Educational Health and Care Plan, or who have been identified as having needs which cannot be met through quality first teaching alone, have a Student Passport.
+This is visible for staff and parents on Class Charts and outlines more personalised strategies which support the student and details any additional interventions they receive beyond the classroom wither with school staff or external agencies.
+Where a young person needs highly individualised support an Individual provision map may be written.
 It will contain the specific targets identified for the young person to work on, as well as details as to how these targets will be met.
 If a Child in Care has SEND, the details of how their needs will be met will also be included on their Personal Education Plan (PEP).

 In some circumstances, where the young person is not making progress despite carefully planned support, further investigation needs to take place.
-The SENCo is a qualified specialist teacher and assessor for Dyslexia and can assess children with whom there is a concern and write recommendations based on detailed cognitive assessments.
+The SENDCo is a qualified specialist teacher and assessor for Dyslexia and can assess children with whom there is a concern and write recommendations based on detailed cognitive assessments.
 These recommendations are placed into a report and shared with the learners and their parents/carers.
 The recommendations are also shared with all staff working with that young person and form the basis of the planned support given.